Dynamical friction from self-interacting dark matter: Introduction

-The rest of this paper is structured as follows: Section~\ref{sec:analytic_estimates} deals with the analytic description of dynamical friction and discusses it in the context of a BH moving through a DM spike.
-In Section~\ref{sec:numerical_setup}, we describe the numerical setup that we use to study dynamical friction in the context of DM self-interactions.
-This includes the simulation code and the initial conditions and parameters for the simulations.
-It follows the analysis of our simulations and the results (Section~\ref{sec:test_problems}).
-In Section~\ref{sec:discussion}, we discuss the limitations of this work as well as directions for further research.
-Finally, we summarise and conclude in Section~\ref{sec:conclusion}.
+The rest of this paper is structured as follows: Sect.~\ref{sec:analytic_estimates} deals with the analytic description of dynamical friction and discusses it in the context of a BH moving through a DM spike.
+In Sect.~\ref{sec:numerical_setup}, we describe the numerical setup that we use to study dynamical friction in the context of DM self-interactions.
+This includes the simulation code and the initial conditions (ICs) and parameters for the simulations.
+It follows the analysis of our simulations and the results (Sect.~\ref{sec:test_problems}).
+In Sect.~\ref{sec:discussion}, we discuss the limitations of this work as well as directions for further research.
+Finally, we summarise and conclude in Sect.~\ref{sec:conclusion}.
 Additional information is provided in the appendix.

-\section{Analytic Estimates}
+\section{Analytic estimates}

 In this section, we first describe the properties of DM spikes around BHs relevant to our study.
 Secondly, we review analytic estimates of the dynamical friction force for collisionless and gaseous media.
 Last, we discuss how to describe the strength of self-interactions and their impact on the dynamical friction arising from DM spikes acting on inspiralling BHs.